AlexisAtioNet/ationetdevconnect/ATIONet-RevoPAY_Technician-EN.md

 In the Appsettings view you will be able to configure everything you need.
 URL, SiteSystem, Credentials, etc.
 You <strong>WON'T</strong> be able to change the SiteCode or the NetworkCode, as these are taken from the past selections. <br/>If you need to change it, either go to HomeView>Settings>Change Entity for the NetworkCode, or to HomeView>Change Site for the SiteCode.
 <br/><br/>
-MPPAHost Credentials on the other way, are configurable.
+MPPAHost Credentials on the other hand, are configurable.
 We recommend using the generic credentials, which are assured to be valid!<br/>
 Remember : Admin{SiteCode}, Pass{SiteCode}
 <br/><br/>
-There is a LED Type button which indicates if the MPPAClient service is running.
+There is an LED-Type button which indicates if the MPPAClient service is running.
 Not if it is working correctly, only if it is running.
 <br/>
 There is also an advanced option button, which enables certain other fields to be completed, such as timeouts or blob-configuration.
 <br/><br/>
-On the SisteSystem Configuration menu, you will be able to select which SiteSystem type to use, such as PTS-2 or Nano-CPI.
+On the SiteSystem Configuration menu, you will be able to select which SiteSystem type to use, such as PTS-2 or Nano-CPI.
 <br/>
 Each of these options will display the extra needed configuration accordingly.
 <br/>
 <br/>
-Finally a Send Configuraiton button, which will update the MPPAClient service's appsetting via Bluetooth as configured by the technician!
+Finally, a Send Configuration button, which will update the MPPAClient service's appsetting via Bluetooth as configured by the technician!